aureliusenterprise/aurelius-atlas-documentation/docs/user-stories/index.md

 source to where it is consumed to ensure that it is used appropriately and that any transformations or processing steps are correctly applied.

-[Read more](./data-lineage.md) about data lineage with Aurelius Atlas.
+[Data Lineage User Story](./data-lineage.md) Read a user story about data lineage with Aurelius Atlas.

 ## Cross-Platform Data Governance